siddhpant/bodha/content/posts/2023/10/14/kernel_qemu_setup/index.md

 We can set the networking options using `-net` option.

-We need to set SSH settings, as we discusses we allow for SSH login.
-For our case, we will set them using `-net user,host=10.0.2.10,hostfwd=tcp:127.0.0.1:10021-:22`.
+We need to set SSH settings, as we discussed we allow for SSH login.
+For our case, we will set them using `-net user,host=10.0.2.10,hostfwd=tcp:127.0.0.1:10021-:22` (config values straight from syzkaller docs[^syzkaller-qemu], you are free to change them).

 We also set the emulated NIC settings using `-net nic,model=e1000`.